 Signs should be placed as near as possible to the impacted polling place directing voters to the new polling place.

-If original or alternate vote-by-mail ballots are not available, sample ballots or copies of ballots should be sent to the new polling place.
-If sample ballots or copies of ballots are used, those ballots should be treated as provisional ballots until there is sufficient time to review and ensure the voter is an eligible voter.
+If original or alternate vote-by-mail ballots are not available, county voter information guides or copies of ballots should be sent to the new polling place.
+If county voter information guides or copies of ballots are used, those ballots should be treated as provisional ballots until there is sufficient time to review and ensure the voter is an eligible voter.
 It is imperative that the voter’s ballot type is clearly marked on the provisional envelope to remake voted ballot(s) onto official ballot(s) that correspond to the correct ballot style for counting.

 In case of an emergency that interrupts voting at a polling place, the polling place inspector must: